Adequate support is vital to the campus life experience. Students have access to the support resources listed below.

 Students requesting tutoring and writing support should discuss their needs and available resources with their academic advisor.
 Each department within the School has identified resources that are specific to the programs in that department.
 In some cases, student organizations within the departments have also established academic peer support and mentoring that students are encouraged to use.

 For students who need special accommodations, these are provided in accordance with the Americans with Disabilities Act (ADA), Sec.
 504 of the Rehabilitation Act.
-Accommodations must be requested in writing by contacting Dr. Adam Aréchiga, Associate Dean for Academic and Student Affairs in the School of Behavioral Health.
+Accommodations may be requested by completing the SBH Request for Academic Accommodation for Students with Disabilities form.

 These services are available through the Student Assistance Program, which offers nine therapy sessions at no cost.